-Avocado supports various plugins, which are distributed as separate projects, for example "avocado-vir" and "avocado-virt".
+Avocado supports various plugins, which are distributed as separate projects, for example "avocado-vt".
 These also need to be deployed and "linked" in order to work properly with the Avocado from sources (installed version works out of the box).

 You can install external plugins as you wish, and/or according to the specific plugin's maintainer recommendations.